jasonkresch/protect/README.md

 ##### Checking out via SSH

-Checking out PROTECT via HTTPS can be accomplished with the following command:
+Checking out PROTECT via SSH can be accomplished with the following command:

 `$ git clone git@github.com:jasonkresch/protect.git`

 ### Downloading ZIP file

-One can download ***PROTECT*** clicking the green "Clone or download" button at the top-right of this page, and then clicking the link labeled "Download ZIP" or by clicking this following link:
+One can download ***PROTECT*** by clicking the green "Clone or download" button at the top-right of this page, and then clicking the link labeled "Download ZIP" or by clicking this following link:

 https://github.com/jasonkresch/protect/archive/master.zip